TCGen Logo

 Download Product Definition Tools

-Blog Posts
+See More Blog Posts

 Articles & Presentations

-Innovation Sprint Readiness Scorecard (.pdf file)
+Innovation Sprint Readiness Scorecard (PDF file)

 Design Thinking increases innovation while Agile increases speed; using them together in an Innovation Sprint gives you the best of both with more power than the sum of its parts.
 This scorecard helps identify areas to address before implementing Innovation Sprints.

-Leadership and Product Strategy (Slideshare)
+Leadership and Product Strategy (PDF file)

 This presentation focuses on the technical and organizational skills for developing and refining a portfolio of new products.